ewarchul/cecs/cran-comments.md

 # Resubmission

+This is a resubmission.
+In this verion I have:

+* deleted github LICENSE file
+* deleted "+ LICENSE" from DESCRIPTION
+* add trailing slash to URL.

+## Test environments
+* local R installation, R 3.6.3
+* ubuntu 16.04 (on travis-ci), R 3.6.3
+* win-builder (devel)

+## R CMD check results

+0 errors | 0 warnings | 0 note

+# Previous resubmission

 This is a resubmission of previously archived package.
 The package was archived due to the presence of the obsolete header <malloc.h> in C source code.